 Thoburn's argument is probably best grasped if we remind ourselves that “to make public” is all that the verb “to publish” really means.
 Understood as such, when coupled with Thoburn's political interest, publishing can be understood as a way of giving form to cultural expressions.
 This is publishing as an organizational form.
 The acts and outcomes of communist publishing make radical openings public, they form openings in the public sphere and make those openings a public concern.
 This matters if, like Thoburn and I, you believe that, “the particular political qualities of texts are only grasped when approached in relation to the media forms that carry them, codetermine their meaning, collide with them, or leave them aside in pursuit of effects of an extratextual nature.”16

 How can this help us to think about document practices?
-Well, it gives us one way of asking and answering a more precise follow-on question: If publishing is the process of giving expressive textual gestures public form—the primary way of organizing the public form of texts in the “scriptural economy”—then what can re-publishing documents do?
+Well, it gives us one way of asking and answering a more precise follow-on question: If publishing is the process of giving expressive textual gestures a public form—the primary way of organizing the public form of texts in the “scriptural economy”—then what can re-publishing documents do?
 Crucially, I think, it gives us a model of reproduction-as-production, one which produces a re-organization of the ways in which the same old form and content engage or interfere with their various contexts of production, reproduction, dissemination and reception.
-Reproduction-as-production is the kernel or compositional maxim for a documentary mode that testifies to these re-organizations through its reproduced form, from captured thumb marks to encoded metadata to the history of interpretations each duplicate carries with it.
+Reproduction-as-production is the kernel or compositional maxim for a documentary mode that testifies to these re-organizations through its reproduced form, from captured thumb marks to encoded metadata to the history of interpretations that each duplicate carries with it.

 Again, I am not describing anything new, nor anything that is necessarily artful.
 In one direction, overtly political acts of file-sharing like Wikileaks come to mind; in another direction, the long global histories of Tamizdat networks would be an example.
 However, we now use inscriptive media that also save, store and circulate everything we write in various digital formats that are all called “documents”.
 The quantity and depth of these documentary chains on “public” networks like the Internet are extraordinary, as is their instability and rate of change.
 Much has been said about modes of reading that prefigure or respond to these conditions, be those modes distracted, shallow or automated17.
 But sometimes pausing that flow and employing counter-intuitive modes of reading, like close reading, and even IRL discussion, can help us to understand the social lives and effects of these liquid documents.

 That was one of the simple premises for Hate Library, a project I developed with the founding director of the Centre for Analysis of the Radical Right, Matthew Feldman, and a team of researchers including Maik Fielitz, which was commissioned by and first presented at Galeria Foksal in Warsaw 2017, then exhibited at transmediale face value in 201818.
-Hate Library is an exhibition and working public reference library that explores the language of far-right political groups and parties across contemporary Europe, focussing on their use of online forums and social media as recruitment and collaboration tools.
+Hate Library is an exhibition and public reference resource that explores the language of far-right political groups and parties from across contemporary Europe, focussing on their use of online forums and social media as recruitment and collaboration tools.
 The exhibition combines wallpapers, books, and collage in a sculptural installation set-up for reading, understanding, and dialogue.